phyxdown/ionejs/README.md

 We assume that you are familiar with CommonJS API(require and exports) and npm,
 or that you have installed browserify, (webpack) or electron.

+Basically, you need to run several commands to init your environment and create two files to get started.

 0.run the following command to install electron:
 ```
   % npm install electron -g